 Pre-flight

-Needless to say, we made it to travel day.
+Needless to say, thanks to Delta, we made it to travel day.
 Here is how it went and why I think we were successful.
 We didn’t restrict food or water the night before, but we had an early flight and made sure to feed small amounts before they went into their carriers.

 Our cat was pretty out of it from the sedatives, but our Frenchie was very alert and interested in what was going on.
 We showed up at the check in counter with our dog on the leash (holding her carrier to show the gate agents what we planned to put her in when boarding).